zepelinjam/MyBtcTracker/README.md

 🇬🇧
 Expense Tracking Test Project 💸

 This project is a test task aimed at creating an expense tracking application that allows users to refill the balance and record the expenses.
-Each user can hold their balance in Bitcoins and make transactions from this balance.
+User can hold their balance in Bitcoins and make transactions from this balance.

 Technical Requirements: